 84% of marketers were planning to work with influencers.Forbes

-Influencers are social personalities who are considered to be thought leaders in the industry and/or niche.
+Influencers are social personalities who are perceived to be thought leaders in the industry and/or niche.

 They are trendsetters with high levels of social media engagement.